Special Sessions are town hall-style events focusing on a variety of unique ocean observing topics.

 Response to extreme events demands the world’s best global weather models and the most robust ocean observation systems.
 Predicting ecosystem-wide weather and marine extremes and hazards has been enhanced by advances in ocean observations and by building cross-disciplinary partnerships between oceanographers and meteorologists.
 In this session, NOAA will provide an agency overview to show the integration and interconnected contributions necessary to take observations to services across the value chain, and use shared data and information to impactfully save lives in the oceans and along the coasts while sustaining and improving national and local economies.
 The session will include time for community discussion to help identify gaps and opportunities.

-LEAD: Japanese Agency for Marine-Earth Science and Technology
+LEAD: Japan Agency for Marine-Earth Science and Technology

 While long-term ocean observations are critically important for physical, biological, and chemical research of our seas, sustaining routine observations does not always match immediate priorities of research institutions and agencies, such as JAMSTEC.
 On the other hand, it is true that innovative observing instruments, techniques, and methodologies stem from sustained observations.
 Taking the evolution of Argo as an example, this session will address the challenges and opportunities of how research institutions enable innovation through both research and sustained activities and how they contribute to the Global Ocean Observing System (GOOS).